link-intersystems/clean-architecture-example/README.md

 I also would like to recommend the [cleancoders.com](https://cleancoders.com) website, where you can find a lot of videos about clean code.
 Most of them provided by Robert "Uncle Bob" Martin and Micah Martin.

+If you would like to learn more about clean code and the clean architecture, you should take a look at my [youtube channel - clean-code.guru (german)](https://www.youtube.com/@cleancodeguru).

+I also would like to recommend the [cleancoders.com](https://cleancoders.com) website, where you can find a lot of videos about clean code.
+Most of them provided by Robert "Uncle Bob" Martin and Micah Martin.

 ## The Example Domain

 For this clean architecture example I chose a car rental application which is complex enough to address common implementation issues, but simple enough